 cognitive changes in dementia and other acquired organic mental disorders.

-A disorder of cognition can be seen to embrace the thought disorder commonly noted during psychosis, namely disorganised or illogical thought processes of a very severe degree, as well as poverty of thought or absence of thought that can occur in some marked psychotic states.
-As the terminology has been different (‘cognition’ versus ‘thought’), some psychiatrists have been uncertain whether formal thought disorder is embraced by a disorder of cognition.
-In the Ministry’s view it is.
-Formal thought disorder may be the only mental state abnormality in some manifestations of psychosis.
+A disorder of cognition can be seen to encompass thought disorders (as often noted during a psychotic episode), namely disorganised or illogical thought processes of a severe degree, or absence of thought.
+As the terminology is different (‘cognition’ versus ‘thought’), some clinicians have been uncertain as to whether a thought disorder is included in a disorder of cognition.
+In the Ministry’s view, it is.
+Thought disorders may be the only mental state abnormality in some manifestations of psychosis.
 It may also cover:

 obsessional rumination in obsessive compulsive disorder